 We rely on computer hardware purchased or leased and software licensed from third parties in order to offer our service.
 These licenses are generally commercially available on varying terms, however it is possible that this hardware and software may not continue to be available on commercially reasonable terms, or at all.
-Any loss of the right to use any of this hardware or software could result in delays in providing NantHealth solutions, NantOS, NantOS apps and GPS Cancer until equivalent technology is either developed by us, or, if available, is identified, obtained and integrated, which could harm our business.
+Any loss of the right to use any of this hardware or software could result in delays in providing NantHealth solutions (including eviti, NaviNet apps, Connected Care solutions, and GPS Cancer) until equivalent technology is either developed by us, or, if available, is identified, obtained and integrated, which could harm our business.
 Any errors or defects in third-party hardware or software could result in errors or a failure of our service which could damage our reputation, harm our ability to attract and maintain clients and decrease our revenue.